tmtxt/tmtxt.github.com/_posts/2013-04-07-setting-up-custom-domain-for-github-pages.md

 ![namecheap](/files/2013-04-07-setting-up-custom-domain-for-github-pages/namecheap.png)

-It can take up to a whole day for the new domain to point to github, be patient!
+It can take up to a whole day for the new domain to take effect, be patient!